Xbox is testing a long-awaited multiplayer feature

 Back in January, Microsoft announced that it would ditch the need for an Xbox Live Gold subscription to play free-to-play multiplayer games – and it’s now making good on that promise.

-Xbox Insiders in the Alpha Skip Ahead and Alpha rings will notice that multiplayer in free-to-play games, ‘Looking 4 Groups’ and Party Chat will no longer require an Xbox Live Gold membership to access.
+Xbox Insiders in the Alpha Skip-Ahead rings will notice that multiplayer in free-to-play games, ‘Looking 4 Groups’ and Party Chat will no longer require an Xbox Live Gold membership to access.

 As it stands, an Xbox Live Gold subscription is required to play any Xbox games online, even those that are free-to-play like Fortnite, Rocket League and Call of Duty: Warzone.
 This is in stark contrast to the situation on PlayStation, where free-to-play games do not require a PS Plus subscription to play.